 You can’t refinance investment property at 90 LTV or higher unless you find a specialty lender

-Unfortunately, you will struggle to find a loan officer willing to approve you for a refinancing loan if your property’s LTV is 90%.
-However, you may be able to refinance with alternative lenders, such as specialty lender, private real estate investors, or hard money lenders.
+You will struggle to find a loan officer willing to approve you for refinancing if your property’s LTV is 90% or higher.
+However, you may be able to refinance with alternative lenders, such as a specialty lender, private real estate investor, or a hard money lender.

 How to do a cash-out refinance on an investment property